usnistgov/trec-browser/browser/src/docs/trec20/entity/runs.md

 - :fontawesome-solid-user-gear: **Type:** automatic
 - :material-text-search: **Task:** ref
 - :material-fingerprint: **MD5:** `9bbd10b56ed6ea8b76b279b17125f797`
-- :material-text: **Run description:** We use the entity names and some key words as queries, and then get the collection of pages from search engine via those queries.
-We first recognize homepages from ClueWeb09.
+- :material-text: **Run description:** We first recognize homepages from ClueWeb09.
 Then we get a collection of homepages.
 And the answer must be in this collection if we have a high confidence of this homepage collection.
 Then we use this entity list to extract target entities from the related web pages.

 ---
 #### ICSTaveSni